Home » Recipes » Chocolate Little Layer Cake

 Way back when, the thin layers for these cakes were made by cooking each layer in a hoecake pan or iron skillet on top of the stove, but now most everyone cooks the layers in the oven.
 It just goes faster when you can bake three or four layers at one time, you see.

 If you’re really experienced with little layer cakes, you can get as many as fourteen layers from your batter.
-I usually get about ten.
+I usually get a ten-layer cake.
 I need to practice more.
 If you’ve never made this cake before, aim for about seven layers your first time and gradually increase as you improve your technique.

 Finished cake on a pedestal.